AP6YC/OAR/docs/src/man/languages.md

 ## Rust

 The [`Rust`](https://www.rust-lang.org/) component of the project is contained with its own `oar/` folder.
-Until the `Rust` component becomes more sophisticated, its usage simply follows the usual compile-execute method with `cargo`:
+Until the `Rust` component becomes more sophisticated, its usage simply follows the usual binary project compile-execute method with `cargo run`:

 ```shell
 cd oar